Brisket can be one of the toughest cuts of meat to master.

 Table of contents

-It’s best to use a leave-in instant thermometer probe so that you can watch the internal temperature without pulling it on and off the grill.
+Using a leave-in instant thermometer probe to monitor the internal temperature without pulling it on and off the grill is best.

-How Long Does It Take For Brisket to Reach 204°F?
+How Long Does It Take For Brisket to Reach 200°F?

-Depending on the size, the cooking time for brisket can take up to 18 hours to smoke a brisket at 225°F to 250°F
+Depending on the size, the cooking time for brisket can take up to 18 hours to smoke a brisket at 225°F to 275°F. That’s because breaking down the connective tissue into juicy gelatine takes time.

 Don’t Want to Wait?
 You Can Raise The Temperature

-Also, the advantage of slow cooking helps to ensure that the smoke flavor from the pellet smoker is absorbed into the meat.
+Also, slow cooking has the advantage of helping to ensure that the smoke flavor from the pellet smoker is absorbed into the meat.

 What’s the Optimal Cooking Temperature for Smoking Brisket?

-Most barbecue experts like Aaron Franklin recommend smoking the brisket between 225°F and 250°F.
+Most barbecue experts like Aaron Franklin recommend smoking the brisket between 225°F and 275°F.

 How to Wrap a Brisket

-If you encounter the brisket stall or just want keep your meat from drying out, wrapping the smoked brisket in butcher paper or foil is the way to go.
+If you encounter a brisket stall or just want to keep your meat from drying out, wrap the smoked brisket in butcher paper or foil.

 This retains moisture, heat, and smoky flavor while reducing bitterness.
-Avoid wrapping the brisket too early since that would prevent the bark from turning crispy.
+Avoid wrapping the brisket too early since that would prevent the bark from turning forming.

-There are many elements to making the perfect brisket.
-Follow these tips, and you’ll be well on your way to cooking up a tasty piece of brisket.
+Making the perfect brisket involves many elements.
+Follow these tips, and you’ll be well on your way to cooking a tasty piece of brisket.

 Brisket Subsitutues